 This was also a problem with the bumper that came with our bedding set.
 It too had center ties that were not long enough to reach around the vertical center rails on the front and back:

 That ended up being okay since we chose to purchase a Breathable Bumper to use instead.
-Thus the original bumper ended up in the top of Dylan's closet where it sat until I began thinking of ways to make my own teething rail cover.
+Thus the original bumper ended up in the top of our son’s closet where it sat until I began thinking of ways to make my own teething rail cover.

 Last week, I pulled the bumper out and began using my seam ripper to carefully pull apart a third of it.
 The reason behind tearing apart a third versus the entire bumper is because it contained enough fabric to make the teether and leaves the remaining four panels intact for use as a bumper if we choose when we convert the crib to a toddler bed later.